Your ultimate guide to Wimbledon 2025

 Once you arrive at the front of the Queue, two types of tickets are available to purchase:

-🎫 Grounds Pass Tickets are available each day and allow access to Wimbledon grounds where you can watch matches on unreserved seats across Courts 3 to 18, as well as The Hill, where we screen the action from Centre Court and No.1 Court.
+🎫 Grounds Pass Tickets are available each day and allow access to Wimbledon grounds where you can watch matches on unreserved seats across Courts 3 to 18.
+Ground Pass Tickets also give you access to the iconic The Hill, also dubbed Henman Hill or Murray Mound, after former British No.1s Tim Henman in the 1990s and Andy Murray throughout the 2000s and 2010s.
+Pack a picnic and catch all the action from Centre Court and No.1 Court will be live on the big screens opposite The Hill.

-🎟️ Show Courts Tickets are also on offer with limited availability throughout the tournament.
-A limited number of resale tickets are also available for the Show Courts from the Ticket Resale Kiosk.
+🎟️ Show Courts Tickets are also on offer, with limited availability, throughout the tournament.
+A limited number of resale tickets will also be available for the Show Courts from the Ticket Resale Kiosks within the grounds.
 Please check the Wimbledon guide to queuing for more information.

-The Queue will be long, so come prepared.
+The Queue will be long, so best to come prepared!
 Filling up on a Travelodge breakfast at one of our nearby hotels will help keep your energy levels up.
 Once in the Queue, you’ll find food and drink stalls throughout Wimbledon Park.
-You can even leave the Queue for up to half an hour.
+And you can leave the Queue for up to half an hour.
 Don’t worry, you won’t lose your place!

 Southfields Station, London, decorated for WimbledonThe easiest way to get around in London is by public transport.
 There are many links across the capital to connect you to Wimbledon.